ui-schema/ui-schema/packages/docs/src/content/docs/localization.md

 > ✔ working, not expected to change (that much) breaking in the near future

-UI-Schema includes a very simple, small and powerful immutable based localization logic, this can be used to bundle your translations with the app or to supply only the default translations.
+UI-Schema includes a very simple, small and powerful **immutable based localization** logic, this can be used to **bundle your translations** with the app or to supply only the **default translations**.

 ```jsx harmony
 import React from "react";